tanwasp/LunchBox-Android/intellij/doc/use_cases/check-restaurant.md

 * A location is set for the user
   * This can be done automatically using the user's device
   * This can be set or changed manually by the user
-* User has the option to filter restaurant searches:
-  * By cuisine
-  * By price range
-  * By friends
-* User has the option to customize sort restaurant searches:
-  * By most relevant (default)
-  * By nearest
-  * By highest rating
-  * By most reviews
-* User has the option to filter reviews:
-  * By friends only
-  * By time range
-  * By tags
-* User has the option to sort reviews:
-  * By most liked (default)
-  * By most recent

 ## 4. Postconditions